-On their first day within the LSU they will complete reflection and supportive learning activities.
-For subsequent days they will complete academic work on coloured paper.
-Break and lunch are taken in the LSU but at different times to the rest of the academy.
-The C-system is followed in the LSU.
-Failure to successfully complete a period in the LSU may result in additional time, or for more serious breaches, will result in an alternative provision in another Academy or a suspension from the Academy.
-Refusing to attend the LSU will result in a pupil being sent home late for school.
+On their first day within the IU they will complete reflection activities to ensure they fully understand the reason they have been placed in the IU.
+Pupils will then complete set work within the IU, which will focus on the core subjects.
+Pupils will then be given time to complete work from Google Classroom.
+Break and lunch are taken in the IU but at different times to the rest of the academy.
+The C-system is followed in the IU.
+Failure to successfully complete a period in the IU may result in additional time, or for more serious breaches, will result in an alternative provision in another Academy or a suspension from the Academy.
+Refusing to attend the IU will primarily result in a pupil being sent home for 'Late' school.
+When repeat Isolation Unit referrals occur, alternative provision at another school may be sourced in order to break the cycle of behaviours of a student.